Every New Year’s Day we make this split pea soup recipe in my home. This crock pot recipe is not only delicious but a lucky food as well.

-For my grandmother, who was as thrifty as they get, New Year’s Day was THE day to make split pea soup.
-She swore that if you ate split pea soup on New Year’s Day, it would mean that money would be prosperous for you in the new year.
+It was my grandmother’s recipe and she swore that if you ate split pea soup on New Year’s Day, it would mean that money would be prosperous for you in the new year.

-To make the recipe you will need the following ingredients:
+To make the crock pot split pea and ham soup recipe you will need the following ingredients:

 - 16 ounces of green split peas